Last Updated on July 29, 2025 by Katrina

 Certainly, that’s not what any hotel manager would want.
 So if omitting the number 13 from the elevator panel helps, then so be it.
 Indeed, according to Otis elevators, up to 85 percent of the elevator panels it produces lack the number 13.
 Some buildings just skip from 12 to 14, or coyly label a floor 12A, 14A, or the noncommittal “mezzanine” or “M.” (Fun fact: M is also the 13th letter in the alphabet.)
 Next time you’re at the airport, see if you notice a Gate 13 as well.

+But the fear of number 13 isn’t universal.
 In Asia, the number 4 carries bad karma.
 That fear, tetraphobia, is actually more pervasive than Western triskaidekaphobia.
 The number four is often missing from Asian hotel room numbers, along with street addresses and restaurant tables.
 The underlying reason: In Chinese, Korean, Vietnamese and Japanese, the word for the number 4 sounds an awful lot like the word for death.
 And that’s certainly not what you want in your vacation getaway.

 Related: